Vegan Caesar Dressing

 Step 1: Add all ingredients to a high-speed blender or food processor.
 Pulse until smooth.
 If you prefer a thinner dressing, add additional water in 1-teaspoon increments until you reach your desired consistency.

-Step 2: Enjoy over your favorite salad.
+Step 2: Enjoy over Spring Salad or your favorite greens.
 Alternatively, use vegan Caesar dressing as a light, zesty pasta sauce.

 Equipment